Boosting your immune system is an essential step towards staying healthy. Discover how to increase your immune system naturally!

 Research has shown that there is a link between the immune system and mental health.
 Stress and depression can have big effects on the immune system, but psychosocial interventions can boost immunity and make health outcomes related to immunity better.

 The Immune System and Mental Health book combine human and animal studies to reveal immunological changes related to mental-health problems.
 Additionally, research has found that the immune system and mental health are closely linked.

 In addition to boosting your immune system, exercise releases hormones that make you feel good.
 They reduce feelings of anxiety and depression.
 Regular exercise boosts endorphins (feel-good hormones).

-Endorphins are released during exercise, which creates a feeling of euphoria.
 People who exercise regularly experience lower rates of heart disease, diabetes, high blood pressure, obesity, asthma, arthritis, osteoporosis, and some cancers.

 How to Increase Your Immune System Naturally